 The British Marine Technical team is dedicated to assisting members by supplying up to the minute advice and technical documentation and by representing our members on a number of key technical committees to ensure their best interests are safeguarded.
 Whether unearthing the details of an ISO standard, or signposting sources of business support, we are on hand to help.

 As a member you can contact us for assistance covering anything from general health and safety to in-depth technical standards.
 Our work really does cover the breadth of the industry.
-In recent times we have delivered successful campaign programmes on several key areas of intent to the industry, including:
+In recent times we have delivered successful campaign programs on several key areas of the industry, including:

-- the introduction of the new Large Yacht Code (LY3) – working with the Maritime & Coastguard Agency;
+- the introduction of the new REG Code – working with the Maritime & Coastguard Agency;

 - an extension to the implementation of new engine emission targets, ensuring UK boatbuilders have the time they need to comply with these new rules – working with international partners at IMO.